Alanis Morissette's massively popular Jagged Little Pill album is officially getting its stage time.

 Directing the stage effort will be Tony Award winner Diane Paulus (Pippin, Waitress, Finding Neverland), while Oscar-winning screenwriter Diablo Cody (Juno) has signed on for the book.

-'s theatrical production has been a long time in the making for Morissette, who first announced the project
+Jagged Little Pill's theatrical production has been a long time in the making for Morissette, who first announced the project in 2013.

 In 2015, Morissette talked to ET about how the success of the groundbreaking record helped her to feel less alone.